eserlxl/nextVersion/doc/TAG_MANAGEMENT.md

 ## Overview of Tag Management

-In `vglog-filter`, Git tags are primarily used to mark official releases and significant milestones.
+In `next-version`, Git tags are primarily used to mark official releases and significant milestones.
 Our approach emphasizes automation and consistency to avoid common issues such as:

 -   **Tag Proliferation**: Preventing an excessive number of tags for minor changes.
 -   **Inconsistent Formats**: Ensuring all release tags follow a standardized naming convention.